Cloud migration is the process of moving data, applications or other business elements to a cloud computing environment.

 - Get organizational buy-in.
 The transition is much smoother when all stakeholders are on board and know their roles, from management to technical practitioners to end users.

 - Define cloud roles and ownership.
-Determine right upfront who is responsible to manage various aspects of the cloud workload.
+Determine upfront who is responsible for managing various aspects of the cloud workload.
 Is it a shared environment?
 How is identity confirmed and access granted, or limited?
+If problems arise, who handles help and troubleshooting?
 This includes proper documentation of setups and processes.

 - Pick the right cloud services.
 Cloud providers have a vast menu of services to pick from.
-Be clear with which ones your workload will tap into, or you risk running extraneous services -- some of which may be interdependent and become problematic to manage.
+Be clear with which ones your workload will tap into, or you risk running extraneous services -- some of which can be costly, interdependent and problematic to manage.

 - Calculate cloud costs.
-The cloud's pay-as-you-go model may seem attractive and simpler to organizations used to large infrastructure investments.
-But it's a double-edged sword: Pay close attention to service selections and usage, or you'll get a shock at the end of the month.
+The cloud's pay-as-you-go model might seem attractive and simpler to organizations used to large infrastructure investments.
+But it's a double-edged sword: Pay close attention to service selections and usage or you'll get a shock at the end of the month.
+Look for unused resources and services -- known as cloud sprawl -- and work to eliminate unneeded costs.

 - Devise a long-term cloud roadmap.
 If a cloud migration is successful, organizations likely will look to replicate that success for other workloads.
 Identify the criteria to follow, from project timelines to different deployment options, such as a hybrid cloud setup.